← Back to Blog

 When ordering drill point dies for your self-drilling screw production line, the first major decision is material: tungsten carbide (WC) or high-speed steel (HSS)?

-Both materials produce functional drill point dies, but they differ dramatically in service life, cost structure, and ideal use cases.
+Both materials produce functional drill point dies, but they differ significantly in service life, cost structure, and ideal use cases.
 This guide breaks down the comparison to help you make the right choice for your production environment.

 Tungsten Carbide (WC) Drill Point Dies